 - In Drifters Rasputin shows up on the side of the Ends as one of the chief servants and advisers of the Black King.
 Oddly, this puts him on the same side as Anastasia Romanov, a character he is more often portrayed as being antagonistic towards when they meet in other media.

 - He is an antagonist (in service of an Eldritch Abomination) in Hellboy.
 He also used to work for the Nazis in order to bring Hellboy into the world and bring about its destruction (unfortunately for them, Hellboy materialized in the US, and received a very different education than what the Beast of the Apocalypse might be expected to have).

-- He is an ancestor of Colossus in X-Men.
+- He is an ancestor of Colossus (aka Piotr/Peter Nikolaievich Rasputin) in X-Men.
 An ancestor that is very eager to be reincarnated in one of his blood.

 - When Karl Kesel homaged elements of Kamandi in Superboy he introduced a Ratsputin as the Evil Chancellor of Great Caesar.

-- A sometimes-ally sometimes-rival of Corto Maltese is known as Rasputin (and looks a lot like the other one) -though he tends to feel insulted if you "mistake" him for the "other" one (it's not quite clear, but since he's active for quite some time after the historical one's death, they're probably two different people).
+- A sometimes-ally sometimes-rival of Corto Maltese is known as Rasputin (and looks a lot like the other one) - though he tends to feel insulted if he's "mistaken" for the "other" one (it's not quite clear, but since he's active for quite some time after the historical one's death, they're probably two different people).